Computing Technology for Math Excellence Logo

 World Wide Web 1.0 to 4.0 EvolutionAs technology is continually evolving with new tools and their applications, new terms like "Web 3.0" and "Web 4.0" have emerged with various definitions of them.

 Lucier (2009) discussed the rise of Web 3.0 and provided his own definition: "the location-aware and moment-relevant Internet."
 The phrase makes it relatively easy for anyone to grasp the concept.
 Consider, "Content relevance in Web 3.0 is heightened by location and time.
 Intimate connections are made between the real world and the Web, often with the use of handheld data-enabled phones like iphone and other devices" (Web 3.0 Defined section).
-Think of applications like Twitter, GPS triggered multimedia tools (from where you are find your location and get directions, local maps, phone numbers, or find local restaurants, movies, points of interest, TV listings), online storage sites that can be accessed from anywhere, real-time communications such as video calling; cell phone video broadcasting or instant photos, and instant uploading of those to the internet.
+Think of applications like social networks, GPS triggered multimedia tools (from where you are find your location and get directions, local maps, phone numbers, or find local restaurants, movies, points of interest, TV listings), online storage sites that can be accessed from anywhere, real-time communications such as video calling; cell phone video broadcasting or instant photos, and instant uploading of those to the internet.

 Web 3.0 has been called the semantic web, defined as a "web of data."
 The term was coined by Tim-Berners Lee, inventor of the World Wide Web.
 "The aim of design web of data is machines first, humans later.
 Primary objects are things so links are between things" (Aghaei, Nematbakhsh, & Farsani, 2012, p.
 5).
 "The main difference between web 2.0 and web 3.0 is that web 2.0 targets on content creativity of users and producers while web 3.0 targets on linked data sets" (p.
 6).
 Think of Web 2.0 as the Read/Write Web and Web 3.0 as the Portable Personal Web.